 If you see black specks only when you turn on the hot side of the faucet, it is likely coming from your water heater.
 This can occur if there is corrosion in your water heater or along the lines running from it.
 You should have your water heater checked, serviced, and flushed if this is the case.

 Small, rubbery black specks could be an indicator of disintegrated pieces of a washer, rubber gasket, or bendable supply hose.
-After years of use, rubber can breakdown from the use of disinfectants in the municipal water supply.
+After years of use, rubber can break down from the use of disinfectants in the municipal water supply.

 Iron or manganese in your water system can use the formation of black specks in your supply.
 These are harmless to people and animals, but they can make your water look unappealing and even stain your laundry and dishes.
 That is why the presence of iron should be limited to 0.3 mg/L, and manganese should be no more than 0.05 mg/L.

 Most rust in water looks orange or brown but, sometimes, it can start to look black.
 If your water has come in contact with rusted steel from water mains or plumbing pipes, the black pieces will be irregularly shaped and have a hard texture.
-It is likely from your town or city’s water supply if these particles only appear when the faucet is set to cold.
+It is likely from your town or city’s water supply if these particles only appear when the faucet is set too cold.
 Rusting steel pipes are likely the culprit if it only occurs when the hot water is turned on, and it only affects a few faucets in your home.
 A professional will be able to determine the exact cause of the issue.

 Granular Activated Carbon (GAC)